Four-variable expanders over the prime fields: Introduction

 The rest of this paper is organized as follows.
 In Section $2$, we mention main tools in our proofs.
 We give a proof of Theorem \ref{co0} in Section $3$.
 Proofs of Theorems \ref{mu4}, \ref{mu5}, and \ref{mu6} are given in Section $4$.
-Finally, Theorem \ref{maymay} is proved in Section $5$.
+In Section $5$ we will give a proof of Theorem \ref{maymay}, and a discussion on an improvement of Theorem \ref{theorem:1} for large sets.